 CIT Division to Auction Pair of Student-Built Homes

-WINTERVILLE—A pair of homes constructed by students from Pitt Community College’s Construction and Industrial Technology (CIT) Division will be sold by public auction Oct.
+WINTERVILLE—A pair of homes constructed by students from Pitt Community College’s Construction and Industrial Technology (CIT) Division will be sold by public auction on Oct.
 30 to fund future training.

-Both single-story homes are 1,248 square feet with three bedrooms, two full bathrooms and gray vinyl siding on the exterior.
-They are the latest to be built on campus by students from PCC’s Air Conditioning, Heating and Refrigeration, Architectural, Electrical Systems and Building Construction technology programs.
+Both single-story homes are 1,248 square feet with three bedrooms, two full bathrooms, and gray vinyl siding on the exterior.
+They are the latest to be built on campus by students from PCC’s Air Conditioning, Heating and Refrigeration, Architectural, Electrical Systems, and Building Construction technology programs.

 PCC students first began building houses as part of their curriculum coursework in the summer of 1988.
 Maurey Verzier, chair of PCC’s Building Construction Technology Department, says the hands-on projects expose students to a wide variety of skill sets that they can ultimately take to the workplace.

 “The live-build projects play a crucial role in the success of our program,” Verzier says.
 “They give our students opportunities to develop and fine-tune critical-thinking and problem-solving techniques with their instructors on hand, guiding them through the troubleshooting process.
 The skills they acquire during these projects serve them well when they become managers and crew leaders in industry.”

 Verzier said the live-build projects take three semesters to complete.
 When finished, she said each home is auctioned off to the highest bidder, who must make a 10%-down payment immediately following the sale and is responsible for moving the structure from campus to a private lot.